-The process of configuring the Debug section of an Analyzer Script is usually a one time affair that rarely has to be revisited.
-So once you have your script working, you probably wont have to think about it again.
-The details you provide are not complicated, yet doing so provides access to a great many benefits.
-Here are some:
+The process of configuring the Debug section of an Analyzer Script is usually a one-time affair that rarely has to be revisited.
+So once you have your script working, you probably won't have to think about it again.
+The details you provide are not complicated, yet defining a script provides access to a great many benefits such as:

 - Debugging

-- Sequence diagram recording,
+- Sequence diagram recording

 - Executable StateMachine execution and simulation

 - Test domain authoring and recording

-- Behavioral profiling of processes on a variety of runtimes.
+- Behavioral profiling of processes on a variety of runtimes